cosmosscanner/stakingdata.io/README.md

 </div>

-`Stakingdata.io` is a light explorer for Cosmos-based Blockchains - a forked version of the popular Ping.pub app - https://ping.pub.
+`Stakingdata.io` is a light explorer for Cosmos-based Blockchains - a forked version of the popular Ping.pub app.

 ## What is the difference between Stakingdata.io explorer and other explorers?